Updated: Feb 18

 The x710 remotes and x790 Masters are serial data modems.
 Depending on the model x710A you have a digital Modem, or x710B you an Analog modem.
 We can only use A-code radios in backwards compatibility operation.
 B-code is no longer supported as it once was back around firmware version 4.3.8.

 Hardware handshaking also known as hardware flow control.
-This started being phased out in the late 90's and today isn't require or likely included on most modern hardware.
+This started being phased out in the late 90's and today isn't required or likely included on most modern hardware.
 Legacy B-code systems require hardware handshaking specifically using clear-to-send (CTS), request-to-send (RTS) to control the device and modem.

 Our first step in a migration is to confirm our PLC or RTU devices do not require hardware handshaking as our migration will be using software flow control which only requires TX, RX, GND.
 If your devices do not require hardware handshaking, then nothing needs to happen.